InbalBolshinsky/InbalBolshinsky/README.md

 Here are a few projects that reflect what I've learned and accomplished during my studies:

 ### 🩺 LungCancer_DL_Project:
-- **Description:** This project classifies lung cancer images into Benign, Malignant, and Normal cases using CNNs and Transfer Learning (VGG16, ResNet).
+- **Description:** This project, completed as part of a Deep Learning course, classifies lung cancer images into Benign, Malignant, and Normal cases using CNNs and Transfer Learning (VGG16, ResNet).
 It applies data augmentation, class balancing, and hyperparameter tuning to improve model performance.
 The study compares a custom CNN model against pre-trained models to determine the most effective approach.
 - **Technologies Used:** TensorFlow, Keras, Scikit-learn, OpenCV, NumPy, Pandas, Matplotlib, Seaborn, KerasTuner.
 - **Repo:** [Link to GitHub repository](https://github.com/InbalBolshinsky/LungCancer_DL_Project/main)